coppertech/RaspberryPi/README.md

 - MMM-MWWordofTheDay
 - weather (default module)
 - calendar (default module)
+- clock (defalut module)

 To display my Google calendars I needed the "private url".
-THe public URL will not work.
-The URL is available to the calendar owner through the individual calendar settings under "Integrate Calendar".
+The public url will not work.
+The url is available to the calendar owner through the individual calendar settings under "Integrate Calendar".

 I added each individual calendar definition with the private url under CalendarExt2 in the config.js file then selected which calendars to display in the default view.
 For Nicehash, which displays crypto-mining information from your nicehash account, you need an API key.
 The same goes for weather.
-The Calendar (upcoming events) uses the same private URl and CalendarExt2.
+The Calendar (upcoming events) uses the same private url and CalendarExt2.
 I didn't all all the same calendars under the calendar module, as I didn't want entries from all those same calendars to show up on the upcoming events list.

 ![MM Display](https://github.com/coppertech/rPi-Magic-MIrror/blob/main/MM_Screenshot.png)